How to Write the Emory University Essays 2025-2026

 Before You Begin

-As Emory’s website states in regard to these essays, “We encourage you to be thoughtful and not stress about what the right answer might be.
+As Emory’s website states regarding these essays, “We encourage you to be thoughtful and not stress about what the right answer might be.
 We simply want to get to know you better.”
 This space is an opportunity for you to present yourself as a complex and unique human being.

 Remember that before reading your essays and recommendations, your admissions officers will only have seen data points and test scores that describe you.
 While these numbers are important, you are so much more than a test score.
 Admission officers want to sympathize with you.
-They want to root for.
+They want to root for you.
 They want you to give them a reason to admit you.
-And this is such a great place for you to give them one!
-Don’t be afraid to be your true, gloriously weird self.
+And your essays are a great place for you to give them one!
+Don’t be afraid to be your true, gloriously-weird, self.

-It’s worth noting that the word limit for these essays is only 150 words.
-That’s not a lot of space, so the name of the game is brevity.
-This is not the place for purple prose or modifiers — instead of very hungry, try famished.
-Consider using sprinted instead of ran as fast as possible.
+It’s worth noting that the word limit for these essays is only 150-200 words.
+That’s not a lot of space, so brevity is the name of the game.
+This is not the place for purple prose or modifiers—instead of “very hungry”, try “famished”.
+Consider using “sprinted” instead of “ran as fast as possible”.
 It may seem like a small change, but every word is important here.
-We recommend that you try to get as close to the 150 word count as possible, and stay within 10-15 words of the limit.

 Prompt 1